-“As dermatologists, we are seeing a lot of skin side effects from the mask,” said Jill Waibel, M.D., board-certified dermatologist, subsection chief of dermatology at Baptist Hospital and the medical director of Miami Cancer Institute’s Multidisciplinary Skin Cancer Clinic.
+“As dermatologists, we are seeing a lot of skin side effects from the mask,” said Jill Waibel, M.D., board-certified dermatologist, medical director for dermatology at Baptist Hospital, part of Baptist Health South Florida.

 Dr. Waibel says the most common skin side effect from mask use involves the new and trending term “maskne,” which occurs “in the distribution of where you wear your mask.”

 “What we know is that the heat from breathing, as well as the occlusion, is leading to the increased breakouts of acne,” explains Dr. Waibel.